Mary-Louise Parker: Writing career

 Since 2007, Parker has contributed articles to Esquire magazine.
 In November 2015, Scribner Books, an imprint of Simon & Schuster, published her memoir in letters titled Dear Mr. You.

 Personal life

 From 1996 to November 2003, Parker dated actor Billy Crudup.
-Their relationship ended in 2003 when Parker was seven months pregnant with their son, William Atticus Parker, when Crudup left Parker for actress Claire Danes.
+Their relationship ended in 2003 when Parker, who was seven months pregnant with their son William Atticus Parker, discovered that Crudup was leaving her for actress Claire Danes.
 William's godmother is actress Susan Sarandon.
+Parker was also briefly linked to Counting Crows frontman Adam Duritz.

 In December 2006, Parker began dating actor Jeffrey Dean Morgan, whom she had met on the set of Weeds.
-On February 12, 2008, Parker and Morgan announced their engagement, only to break up the following April.
+On February 12, 2008, Parker and Morgan announced their engagement, only to break up in April 2008.

 In September 2007, Parker adopted a baby girl, Caroline Aberash Parker, from Ethiopia.

-In 2013, Parker was honored for her work with Hope North, an organization that works in the educating and healing of young victims in Uganda's civil war.
+In 2013, Parker was honored for her work with Hope North, an organization that works in the educating and healing of young victims in the Ugandan civil war.
 The actress began her involvement with the organization after meeting a former victim of Uganda's civil war.